Handle Tiered Rates

 What are Tiered Rates?

-Tiered Rates are a certain type of Tariff Rate where the price the customer pays varies by how much power they use (and a Tariff Rate is one of many individual line items the customer pays on their Tariff rate plan).
-Tiered Rates are typically tied to consumption rates, so change by how much total kWh the customer uses (especially for residential customers), but can also be for demand rates (what the peak kW used is).
-Tiered rates can also have optional seasons, time-of-use groups, and rate criteria (applicability values) that define them.
-In some rare cases, they can have a Baseline region too (territory).
+Tiered rates are a specific type of tariff rate where the price customers pay varies based on their power consumption.
+A tariff rate represents one of many individual line items that customers pay on their tariff rate plan.
+Tiered rates are typically tied to consumption rates, so they change based on the total kWh the customer uses (especially for residential customers).
+However, they can also apply to demand rates (peak kW usage).
+Tiered rates may include optional seasons, time-of-use groups, and rate criteria (applicability values) that define them.
+In some rare cases, they can also have a baseline region (territory).

-This how-to article gives you details about finding and understanding tiered rates and is particularly useful for understanding how to display rate information or how to map these rates to your own tariff database.
-Note that our calculators automatically handle tiered rates using the usage data passed in.
+This how-to article provides detailed information about finding and understanding tiered rates.
+It's particularly useful for understanding how to display rate information or map these rates to your own tariff database.
+Note that our calculators automatically handle tiered rates using the usage data you provide.

 Anatomy of a Tiered Rate

-A Tariff Rate that is tiered has more than one Tariff Rate Band.
-There is one band for each tier, and the information on the band tells you about the lower and upper limit of that tier.
+A tiered tariff rate contains more than one tariff rate band.
+There's one band for each tier, and the information in each band specifies the lower and upper limits of that tier.

 GET /rest/public/tariffs/980?populateRates=true&effectiveOn=2020-01-01